Cell Life Cycle¶

 - A member leaves the company;

 - A member transitions to a non-cell position.

-As part of the reduction process, the affected cell's epic, sustainability, and recruitment managers need to decide whether recruiting is required to offset the lost members, and coordinate with the team's recruitment manager as necessary.
+As part of the reduction process, the affected cell's epic planning and sustainability manager needs to decide whether recruiting is required to offset the lost members, and coordinate with the team's recruitment manager as necessary.

 Reduction of Project Cells¶